 - you will receive an email with access information once your request has been assessed and approved.
 If you have any questions relating to your request or access, please contact the IT Support Centre via ServiceConnect or by phone on 9514 2222.

 Submitting for examination

 You can submit your thesis for examination at any time during the year.
 You must provide GRS with a Notification of Intention to Submit two months before your intended submission date.
-If your thesis contains any confidential material, you must note this on your Notice of Intention to Submit form.

 You must submit your digital thesis and accompanying documents to the faculty research administration office - here is a checklist to help.
 If the examination committee requests hard copies, you will need to supply them.